calgray/smartbin/README.md

 ## Build

-Install PlatformIO or PlatformIO VSCode integration.
+Install PlatformIO and/or PlatformIO VSCode integration.

+`pip install platformio`

 in the project directory run:

-`platformio build -e ttgo-tbeam`
+`platformio run build -e ttgo-tbeam`

 ## Continuous Integration

-Use github actions
+Use github actions, read tests/README

 ### Tests

+Tests can be run using command:

+`platformio test -e ttgo-tbeam`

-Tests can be run from
+Tests compatible with the native machine can be run using:

+`platformio test -e native`

 ### C/C++ Linters